 AND NOW FOR A MAN'S TAKE...

 Recently graduated from a small‐town college and considerably brighter than the average bear, ingénue Alicia McAllister, arrives in Washington, DC, jobless and broke.
-Through a set of fortuitous coincidences, she finds herself at the heart of an investigation into a plot by hidden forces to kill then-President Reagan and overthrow the United States government.
+Through a set of fortuitous coincidences she, finds herself at the heart of an investigation into a plot by covert forces to kill then-President Reagan and overthrow the United States government.